 Our doctors inject small amounts of Botox into the lower forehead and outer tail of the eyebrows.
 It paralyzes the depressor muscle responsible for the eyebrow drooping (while keeping the elevator muscles, which raise the brow, intact).
 Raising the brow just a few millimeters helps the eyes look more open and awake.
 However, this approach requires an experienced doctor who is careful not to over-correct the area and produce an artificial-looking result.

 While Botox can be helpful in these cases, it is only a short-term solution.
-As the neurotoxin wears off over the course of a few months, the eyebrow muscles regain their strength and the brow starts to droop again, hooding the eyes.
+As the neurotoxin wears off over the course of a few months, the eyebrow muscles regain their strength and the brow starts to droop again write my coursework, hooding the eyes.

 When Botox Cannot Help

 If the eyes look hooded because of pronounced brow droop or a considerable amount of excess eyelid skin, Botox is decidedly ineffective.
 No injectable product can reduce or tighten the skin — the only solution is to have it surgically excised through upper eyelid surgery.

 Upper eyelid surgery or blepharoplasty tweaks the deep structures of the upper eyelid to give the eyes a rested, pleasant appearance.
 The operation involves removing excess eyelid skin, repositioning fat and tweaking the muscles as needed to flatten and firm the lids.